micmejia/bible-dump/NKJV/Nehemiah/Neh 8.md

 Then the people went out and brought _them_ and made themselves booths, each one on the roof of his house, or in their courtyards or the courts of the house of God, and in the open square of the Water Gate and in the open square of the Gate of Ephraim.

 ###### 17
-So the whole assembly of those who had returned from the captivity made [^d]booths and sat under the booths; for since the days of Joshua the son of Nun until that day the children of Israel had not done so.
+So the whole assembly of those who had returned from the captivity made booths and sat under the booths; for since the days of Joshua the son of Nun until that day the children of Israel had not done so.
 And there was very great gladness.

 ###### 18
 Also day by day, from the first day until the last day, he read from the Book of the Law of God.
 And they kept the feast seven days; and on the eighth day _there was_ a sacred assembly, according to the _prescribed_ manner.